William-Robert-Robertson/ear.education/Workshop-Ideas.md

 # ear.education Possible Workshop Ideas

+Things are often difficult because they're badly explained - different people have different learning styles and these workshops aim to be tailored to the learning styles and specific aims and interests of each individual participant.

 Wood Fired Pizza - better in cold weather

 Electronic Repair - bring your own broken equipment